 ADVERTISEMENT

-However, these activities have been both unfulfilling or unsuccessful.
-After nearly two decades in the Air Force and any other seven with NASA, the professional serviceman realized he was heading into an abyss.
+However, these activities have been both unfulfilling and unsuccessful.
+After nearly two decades in the Air Force and another seven with NASA, the professional serviceman realized he was heading into an abyss.
 “I wanted to resume my duties.
 However, there had been no obligations to resume,” he wrote in Magnificent Desolation.
 “There became no purpose, no experience of calling, no task well worth pouring myself into.”

-Despondent, Aldrin started drinking greater, a few days not bothering to get off the bed, and placed his marriage on the shaky ground using looking for solace in the hands of every other woman.
+Despondent, Aldrin started drinking more, a few days not bothering to get out of bed, and placed his marriage on shaky ground using looking for solace in the hands of every other woman.